nlivaic/DistributedSystems/README.md

 * You might be tempted to share Dtos used by microservices, but don't do that.
 This leads to tight coupling between microservices.
 * Another option is generating Dtos from OpenApi specification.
 If you are ok with the generated code, it's a viable approach.
 Updating the Dtos is now done manually.
 * Third option is to simply for each service to have its own copy of Dtos and go with that.
 Updating the Dtos is now done manually.

+#### Generating Data Transfer Objects

+* This approach utilizes OpenApi specification and tooling to generate Dtos.
+If you are ok with the generated classes and they way they look like, this is an ok approach.
+* Otherwise, you might have to resort to manually creating the Dtos as per the specification - there are tools online for this as well, so you just c/p resulting classes.

 ### Integrating external Partners